GoldenEye: Pre-production and writing

-In May 1993, MGM announced a seventeenth James Bond film was back in the works, to be based on a screenplay by Michael France.
-France studied for his script by traveling to Russia to interview former KGB agents.
+In May 1993, MGM announced that a seventeenth James Bond film was in pre-production, to be based on a screenplay by Michael France.
+France studied for his script by travelling to Russia to interview former KGB agents and visit nuclear research laboratories.
 With Broccoli's health deteriorating (he died seven months after the release of GoldenEye), his daughter Barbara Broccoli described him as taking "a bit of a back seat" in the film's production.
-Barbara and Michael G. Wilson took the lead roles in production while Albert Broccoli oversaw the production of GoldenEye as a consulting producer, credited as "presenter".
-Wilson wanted to frame the film in the post-Cold War era and the aftermath of the collapse of the Soviet Union, when there were concerns of the proliferation of weapons of mass destruction.
-Broccoli contacted Dalton to ask again if he would come back and now found him open to the idea.
+Barbara and Michael G. Wilson took the lead roles in production, while Albert Broccoli oversaw the production of GoldenEye as a consulting producer, credited as "presenter".
+Wilson wanted to frame the film in the post-Cold War era and the aftermath of the collapse of the Soviet Union, when there were concerns about proliferation of weapons of mass destruction.
+Broccoli contacted Dalton, to ask again if he would come back, and now found him open to the idea.

-In August 1993, France had turned in his first draft, and continued to work on the script.
+In August 1993, France, having turned in his first draft, continued to work on the script.
 In further discussion with Broccoli, Dalton expressed excitement over taking the best elements of his previous two films and combining them as a basis for one final film.
 Broccoli stressed that, after the long gap without a film, Dalton could not come back and just do a single film but needed to return for multiple films.
-Despite France's screenplay being completed by January, production was pushed back with no concrete start.
+Although France's screenplay was completed by January 1994, production was pushed back with no concrete start.
 In April 1994, Dalton officially resigned from the role.
 In a 2014 interview, Dalton revealed that he agreed with Broccoli's expectation but could not commit to appearing in four or five more films.

 Further work was done on the screenplay throughout 1994.
-France's screenplay introduced the character of "Augstus Trevelyan" and the GoldenEye EMP satellite, and consisted of a cold open of an Aston Martin car chase aboard a high-speed train.
-However, Barbara Broccoli was concerned France's screenplay was still too unstructured and brought in Jeffrey Caine to rewrite it.
-Caine kept many of France's ideas but added the prologue prior to the credits and rewrote Trevelyan closer to his iteration in the final film.
-Kevin Wade polished the script and Bruce Feirstein added the finishing touches.
-In the film, the writing credit was shared by Caine and Feirstein, while France was credited with only the story, an arrangement he felt was unfair, particularly as he believed the additions made were not an improvement on his original version.
+France's screenplay introduced the character of "Augustus Trevelyan", Bond's MI6 superior and a defector to Soviet Union, as the main villain.
+As in the completed version, his scheme involved a stolen orbital EMP weapon.
+The first draft started with an Aston Martin car chase aboard a high-speed train.
+However, Barbara Broccoli was concerned that France's screenplay was still too unstructured and brought in Jeffrey Caine to rewrite it.
+Caine kept many of France's ideas but added the prologue before the credits and rewrote Trevelyan closer to his iteration in the final film.
+Kevin Wade did a three-week rewrite and Bruce Feirstein added the finishing touches.
+In the film, the writing credit was shared by Caine and Feirstein, while France was credited with only the story, an arrangement he felt was unfair, particularly as he believed that the additions made were not an improvement on his original version.
 Wade did not receive an official credit, but was acknowledged in the naming of Jack Wade, the CIA character he created.